Ultraconserved element: Function

-Often, ultra-conserved elements are located near transcriptional regulators or developmental genes performing functions such as gene enhancing and splicing regulation.
-A study comparing ultra-conserved elements between humans and the Japanese puffer fish Takifugu rubripes proposed an importance in vertebrate development.
+Often, ultraconserved elements are located near transcriptional regulators or developmental genes performing functions such as gene enhancing and splicing regulation.
+A study comparing ultraconserved elements between humans and the Japanese puffer fish Takifugu rubripes proposed an importance in vertebrate development.
 Double-knockouts of UCEs near the ARX gene in mice caused a shrunken hippocampus in the brain, though the effect was not lethal.
-Some UCEs are not transcribed, and are referred to as ultra-conserved noncoding elements.
+Some UCEs are not transcribed, and are referred to as ultraconserved noncoding elements.
 However, many UCRs in humans are extensively transcribed.
-A small number of those which are transcribed, known as transcribed UTRs (T-UTRs), have been connected with human carcinomas and leukemias.
+A small number of those which are transcribed, known as transcribed UCEs (T-UCEs), have been connected with human carcinomas and leukemias.
 For example, TUC338 is strongly upregulated in human hepatocellular carcinoma cells.
 Indeed, UCEs are often affected by copy number variation in cancer cells much more than in healthy contexts, suggesting that altering the copy number of T-UCEs may be deleterious.

-Role in Human Disease
+Role in human disease

 Research has demonstrated that T-UCRs have a tissue-specific expression, and a differential expression profile between tumors and other diseases.
 The tables below highlight transcripts and polymorphisms within UCRs that have been shown to contribute to human diseases.
 For example, UCRs tend to accumulate less mutations than flanking segments, in both neoplastic and non-neoplastic samples from persons with hereditary non-polyposis colorectal cancer.